Ishrz/Cohort-2-/README.md

 ---

 ## 💡 About This Repository
-- 🧠 Each project was coded from scratch, **without any framework or AI-generated code**.
+- 🧠 Each project was coded from scratch, **without any AI-generated code**.
-- 🎨 Aim: To deeply understand **core frontend principles** — structure, styling, and interactivity.
+- 🎨 Aim: To deeply understand **core principles** — structure, styling, and interactivity.
-- 🧰 Tools Used: VS Code, Live Server, and Chrome DevTools.

-> 💬 *These landing pages are completely hand-coded — no AI tools were used.
-The goal is to learn every small detail by practicing the traditional way.*
+> 💬 * The goal is to learn every small detail by practicing the traditional way.*

 ---

 ### 🌟 Author
 **Mr Shaykh (COHORT 2.0 Student)**
-Frontend Developer in Progress 🚀
+Fullstack Developer in Progress 🚀

 ---